msdirtbag/MDEAutomator/README.md

 ## 29. Update-DetectionRule

 **Description:**
-`Update-DetectionRule` updates an existing detection rule in Microsoft Defender via Microsoft Graph API.
+`Update-DetectionRule` updates an existing Custom Detection rule in Microsoft Defender via Microsoft Graph API.
 Accepts the rule ID and the updated rule definition.

 **Requirements:**
 You must be connected to Microsoft Graph using `Connect-MDEGraph` before running this command.

 **Parameters:**

-- `-RuleId` (string, required): The ID of the detection rule to update.
+- `-RuleId` (string, required): The ID of the Custom Detection rule to update.
-- `-jsonContent` (PSCustomObject, required): The updated detection rule definition as a PowerShell object.
+- `-jsonContent` (PSCustomObject, required): The updated Custom Detection rule definition as a PowerShell object.

 **Example:**
 ```powershell